-Figure 1 - Acoustic sensor
+Figure 2 - Acoustic sensor

-7.5.56 In addition to all other applicable requirements, in case of a system designed for permanent operation, the flame detector or the automatic burner control shall also be provided with a self-checking function that operates at least once in every hour when the device is in the running position.
-The test shall be carried out in accordance with clause 9.

-7.5.67 Open circuiting of the sensor or its connecting cable shall cause loss of flame signal.
+- 7.5.6 In addition to all other applicable requirements, in case of a system designed for permanent operation, the flame detector device shall also be provided with a self-checking function that operates at least once in every hour when the device is in the running position.
+The test shall be carried out in accordance with Clause 9. - 7.5.7 Open circuiting of the sensor or its connecting cable shall cause loss of flame signal.